braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing/create_multivariate_campaign.md

 {% alert important %}
 Making edits to messages after your experiment begins will invalidate your test results.

-- If your experiment is in mid-send and you edit the message, all future messages will be cancelled and no test results will be available.
+- If your experiment is in mid-send and you edit the message, the experiment will be rendered useless and any experiment results will be removed.
 - If your experiment is completed and you edit the message post-send, the test will be considered invalid and the experiment results analytics page on the dashboard will be lost or removed.
 {% endalert %}